llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/return-const-ref-from-parameter.rst

 bugprone-return-const-ref-from-parameter
 ========================================

-Detects return statements that return constant reference parameter as constant reference.
+Detects return statements that return a constant reference parameter as constant reference.
 This may cause use-after-free errors if the caller uses xvalue as arguments.